node-formidable/formidable/README.md

 #### 'error' (err)

-You definitely want to handle this event.
-If not your server *will* crash when users submit bogus multipart requests!
+Unless you supply a callback to `form.parse`, you definitely want to handle this event.
+Otherwise your server *will* crash when users submit bogus multipart requests!

+Only one 'error' event can ever be emitted, and if an 'error' event is emitted, then 'close' will not be emitted.

 #### 'part' (part)